 - If your site uses any other hypervisor: During an outage, all machines are in the unknown power state and no power operations can be issued.
 However, VMs on the host that are powered-on can be used for connection requests.

 By default, power-managed desktop VDAs in pooled delivery groups that have the ShutdownDesktopsAfterUse property enabled are placed into maintenance mode when an outage in the Citrix-managed broker occurs.
 You can change this setting to allow those desktops to be used during an outage.
-However, power management is only available during an outage if you are using Autoscale with Citrix Hypervisor or vSphere.
-If those desktops are used during on outage, they might contain data from the previous user because they have not been restarted.
+However, power management is only available during an outage if you’re using Autoscale with Citrix Hypervisor or vSphere.
+If those desktops are used during on outage, they might contain data from the previous user because they haven’t been restarted.

 Power management resumes when normal operations resume after an outage.